SamsKod/SamsSite/README.md

 * Click on others reservations - outcome Reservation info is shown, but without update or delete button
 * Click on Calender link- outcome: Landed on Calender page with all reservations
 * In Calendar page click Previous or Next month - outcome: Page updates with previous or next month dates

+### As test user Sam (Admin):
+* Sign in as Sam with admin access - outcome: The navigation link New user is visable.
+* Click on link New user - Outcome: Open new user form.
+* Add new user - outcome: User Stina was created with password SummerOf69.
+  - a message shows if username already exist or a field is not filled in or if passwords is not matching.
+* Create profile for user Anna without choosing a profile image - outcome: A profile is created with a default profile image

 # Validator Testing